sst/guide/_examples/how-to-use-kinesisstream-in-your-serverless-app.md

 $ npm install aws-sdk
 ```

-And now if you head over to your console and invoke the function again, You'll notice in the **Local** tab that our consumersAdd are called.
+And now if you head over to your console and invoke the function again, You'll notice in the **Local** tab that our consumers are called.
 And you should see `Message 1 processed!` and `Message 2 processed!` being printed out.

 ![Local tab response with kinesis](/assets/examples/kinesisstream/Local_tab_response_with_kinesis.png)